sparcopen/open-research-doathon/Do-a-thon template files/on the day instructions.md

 # How to start a do-a-thon

 This takes about a morning.
-However, the outcome is a well feed group of people who're getting to work on projects and feel comfortable with each other.
+However, the outcome is a well-fed group of people who're getting to work on projects and feel comfortable with each other.

 ## Arrivals

 Set about an hour for people to filter in, think about providing some simple breakfast.
 Give people name tags, in fact, give them many!
-To keep things visable at distance we had a tag each for:
+To keep things visable at distance, we had a tag each for:
 * First name
 * Contact (email / Twitter)
 * Some words to spark conversation (aka metadata)

-On Twitter, ask folks joining remote to say hello in your hashtag!
+On Twitter, ask folks joining remotely to say hello in your hashtag!

 ## Welcome